VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 - Maybe `netsz` should also be a parameter of the `Noc` structure instead of a field

-- The `Route` function is currently necessarily deterministic, which we don't want

 - There is some hope that we can have definitions such as `Route_correct` inside the Noc definition which would allow us to guarantee that Noc are correct by constructions